Suhas1131/Neutrino-Direction-Reconstruction/README.md

 Traditional direction reconstruction relied on signal timing, detector geometry, and correlation-based methods.
 A machine-learning model can learn the mapping from simulated detector responses instead of manually reconstructing direction from timing correlations.

-This workflow uses supervised learning because the simulated events contain both detector-level inputs and true direction labels.
+This workflow uses supervised learning (simulated events contain both detector-level inputs and true direction labels).

 ---